arthsalgia/code-names/README.md

 As this was my first time coding with react, I had to spend a lot of time understanding the different functions and hooks used.

 ## Future Improvements
-### Incomplete
-- While it is possible to play the game via the render docs page, that is no fun<br><br>
-- Im currently working on the actual gameplay in the frontend
 ### UI improvements
 - I want to add a responsive background and improve the aesthetics of the game <br><br>
 - Im currently using open sourced elements from [uiverse](https://uiverse.io) like some of the buttons and loaders, but I want to later design this myself